cloudfoundry/cf-for-k8s/docs/platform_operators/rotating-secrets-and-certs.md

 ### Cloud Controller Database Encryption Key
+### Cloud Controller Database Encryption Key

+Prior to cf-for-k8s 1.0, rotating the cloud controller db encryption key is a breaking change.
+Rotating the key will require a recreating your environment (including deleting database contents) in order to prevent decryption errors when fetching previously-saved data.

+If you find you must rotate the encryption key,

+1. Delete your cf with `kapp delete -a cf`
-In your `cf-values.yaml`, you will need to update the following property:
+1. Then, in your `cf-values.yaml`, you will need to update the following property:
 ```
 capi:
   database:
     encryption_key: [KEY]
 ```

-Enter a secure value for [KEY] and redeploy.
-This may cause api unavailability during the deploy.
-Additionally, apps pushed prior to change will need to be deleted and re-pushed
+1.Enter a secure value for [KEY] and deploy.